Why call my blog ‘Peripatetic Musings’?

 I am not sure if anyone else will find my own idle essays of any value, but as Kenko said “the most precious thing in life is its uncertainty.”

-Anne Norman is a touring musician, shakuhachi performer, story-teller, poet and tea raconteur.
+Anne Norman is a touring musician, composer, shakuhachi performer, story-teller and poet.
 She has also authored a book entitled Curiosi-tea.